 Use this link to locate a professional to test for mold in your home.
 Expect a professional to visit your home, conduct tests for mold in several different locations, inform you about which types of mold are present, educate you about the specific risks of exposure to those types of mold, and provide you with a safety protocol for handling the removal of the mold.
 A professional should also return to your home to retest for mold after the cleanup to make sure all mold was removed.

-Use this link to locate a professional to assist with mold cleanup.
+Use this link to locate a professional to handle the mold cleanup.
 Expect a professional to offer a free consultation which includes an inspection of your home and a detailed plan for cleaning up the mold in your home.
 Even if you opt to handle the cleanup yourself, you can gain valuable information and advice from a free consultation with a professional.